 Most judges do not impose traffic school as a penalty for NRS 484D.100 violations.
 But if prosecutors are unwilling to plea bargain the case, doing traffic school may be a way to get the charge reduced to a non-moving violation.
 The benefit of non-moving violations is that they carry no demerit points and usually do not result in car insurance increases.8

-When defendants do not address their traffic tickets -- either by hiring an attorney or paying the fine -- the judge will issue a bench warrant for their arrest.
+When defendants do not address their traffic tickets -- either by hiring an attorney or paying the fine -- after a thirty-day grace period, the judge will issue a bench warrant for their arrest.
 This means that the police may arrest the defendants at any time and hold them without bail.

 Getting a bench warrant "quashed" (recalled) is not a simple procedure.
 First, the defense attorney has to file a motion with the court to quash the warrant.
 Then the attorney has to appear in court to ask the judge to quash the warrant.
 The whole process may take several days.